 How is the dual-rod design of a Digital Static Cone Penetrometer significant?

-The dual-rod design of a Digital Static Cone Penetrometer eliminates the need for soil friction correction, resulting in more accurate and reliable readings.
+The Digital Static Cone Penetrometer features a dual-rod design.
+This eliminates the need for soil friction correction.
+It leads to more accurate and reliable readings.